 Some best practices are to add them on your homepage above the page fold (the page area that visitors see first without having to scroll), add them on the sidebar of your top performing SEO traffic pages, and add smaller ones to your website header area.
 This will give you a good starting point to really boost your conversions before you start tweaking and testing, as we will now discuss.

 Step 9: Test variations to find best performing

 Just like all key things you add or change on your website, doing A/B testing is essential to find which variations most engage and convert your visitors.
 The same goes for the buzzworthy content you have just created and added to your top entry pages.
 Here are some things to run tests on for each buzzworthy element you have created:

 - The call-to-action link or button for each one

 - The size, style and color of each one

 - The location on the page of each one (above page fold is usually key)

-To get best results you should use an A/B testing tool like Visual Website Optimizer or Optimizely (if you have enough traffic – at least 1,000 uniques per week for the page you want to test).
-If you don’t have enough traffic you can run some quick usability feedback surveys to ask visitors which variations they find the most compelling – a perfect use of UserTesting.com or Qualaroo.
+To get best results you should use an A/B testing tool like Visual Website Optimizer (if you have enough traffic – at least 5,000 uniques per week for the page you want to test).
+If you don’t have enough traffic you can run quick feedback surveys to ask visitors which variations they find the most compelling – learn more in this low traffic A/B testing guide.

-Here is the best step!
-Just sit back and watch your website conversions start to skyrocket over the next few days – more sales, more subscribers, more leads, or whatever your website’s goal is.
-Then continue to tweak and test your buzzworthy content to grow your conversion rates even further.
+Here is the best step.
+Just sit back and watch your website conversions start to skyrocket over the next week – more sales, more subscribers, more leads, or whatever your website’s goal is.
+Then continue to tweak and test your buzzworthy content to grow your conversion rates and even further.